hyperhq/blog.hyper.sh/blog/source/learn-hyper_-by-examples-network-container.md

 Floating IP         Container
 162.221.195.205     d54e6f5467954e510026d7d2a0c0d602c0de1f0fd4443c6d7c3adea2bd064120
 ```

-You can disconnect a container  by disassociate the floating IP.
+You can disconnect a container  by disassociating the floating IP.
 To do this, you just need to supply the container name or container id.

     $ hyper fip disassociate web
     162.221.195.205

 As you can disconnect a container from a public network, you can also delete the  floating IP to free this network resource.

 ```
 $ hyper fip release 162.221.195.205